renpy/renpy/sphinx/source/style.rst

 .. function:: style.rebuild()

-   This causes named styles to be rebuilt, allowing styles to be changed outside of init code.
+   This causes named styles to be rebuilt, allowing styles to be changed after the init phase has finished.

    .. warning::